 For me, BPTV is not simply a workplace.
-It is where I grew up in the profession, from my first immature steps after leaving university in 2002.
+It is where I grew up in the profession, from the first immature steps after leaving the university in 2002.
 At that time, I brought with me an English major, leaving the sunny Central region to start a career in the South.
 And fortunately, I came to BPTV as a destiny guided me.

-BPTV collective takes souvenir photo
+BPTV group takes souvenir photo

 Technology changes, work also changes in a faster, more convenient direction, but the spirit of always striving, trying, completing everything with the highest responsibility - the culture of BPTV - has never faded.
 From the position of translator, I was given the opportunity by the station's leadership to learn more skills, explore editing software, practice dubbing.
 Then step by step, I was able to produce a complete program myself: from translation, recording, post-production, to sending for broadcast.
 Each product is a "brainchild" full of enthusiasm, passion and pride in me.

-In October 2019, a major turning point came when Binh Phuoc Radio and Television Station and Binh Phuoc Newspaper merged, marking a new journey: multimedia journalism.
-Instead of just translating, I embarked on a new journey of challenges with content production for various types of journalism, including live radio programs such as "Market Stories"... in parallel with the programs that I was in charge of specializing in English.
+In October 2019, a big turning point came when Binh Phuoc Radio and Television Station and Binh Phuoc Newspaper merged, marking a new journey: multimedia journalism.
+Instead of just simple translation, I embarked on a new journey of challenges with content production for various types of journalism, including live radio programs such as "Market Stories"... in parallel with the programs that I was in charge of specializing in English.
 The workload was greater and the requirements were also higher, but I was never discouraged.
 Because I always had the guidance and support of leaders, the support of colleagues who were always ready to share like a true big family.

 BPTV officers and employees read the newspaper together